ngrx/platform/MIGRATION.md

 [@ngrx/router-store](#ngrxrouter-store)
 [@ngrx/store-devtools](#ngrxstore-devtools)

+## @ngrx/core
+@ngrx/core is no longer used, and can conflict with @ngrx/store.
+You should remove it from your project.

 ## @ngrx/store

 Previously to be AOT compatible, it was required to pass a function to the `provideStore` method to compose the reducers into one root reducer.
 The `initialState`